FOR PROFITABLE CONSTRUCTION, RETHINK SCHEDULING

 ESTIMATING IN A CHANGING WORLD

+That’s because the plan reacts to new events if and when they occur, rather than representing your diligent preparation for the inevitability of change.
 Far too often, schedules become a formality—a contractual requirement supervisors feel free to ignore the second the ink’s dry.
 As traditionally created, schedules are best-case scenarios that struggle to account for the real-world circumstances that shape the final outcome.
 How can construction professionals expect to turn a profit if failure’s baked into the schedule from day one?
+As traditionally practiced, the critical path method of project management works laterally.
+From day one to day one thousand and one, schedulers account for the earliest and latest scenarios, find the float, and move forward.
+The schedule starts with nothing but math and optimism.

 BUT THAT MATH DOESN’T ADAPT.
 OPTIMISM DOESN’T KNOW WHAT IT DOESN’T KNOW.
 IF A NEW VARIABLE UPSETS THE FORMULA, THE WHOLE THING COMES TO A STANDSTILL.

+Field teams do what’s natural in that situation by disregarding the schedule the second it’s inconvenient—after all, it doesn’t have their experience.
+The schedule never accounted for the acts of God, Congress, and subcontractors that created this mess—and how could it?
+Schedules are a train barreling down a fixed track.
+But—what if those constraints were easier to anticipate?
+What if, instead of slamming the brakes every time something fell on the tracks, the conductor had a plan for clearing the tracks in real time?
+What if, before the train ever left the station, it was equipped with the tools and insights it needed to navigate those obstacles without losing progress?
 When schedulers invite owners, engineers, and field experts into the fold to create a constraint-free execution model, the scheduling environment shifts.
 Suddenly, the schedule is no longer a set of expectations the execution teams fail to meet, and instead becomes a strategic asset, shaping workflows and championing communication between owners, contractors, and teams in the field.
 It transforms from an anchor pulling the project under and into an engine driving it ahead.

 THAT’S TRANSFORMATIONAL SCHEDULING, AND IT USHERS IN A BETTER WAY TO BUILD.